Waveframe-Labs/cricore-raci-finance-demo/README.md

 This demo frames CRI-CORE as:

-> Executable RACI enforcement for agentic systems.
+> Executable separation-of-duties enforcement for agentic systems.

 Instead of asking:

-"Who owns this in an AI-driven workflow?"
+"Who owns this decision?"

 We ask:

-"Can this state mutation occur unless ownership is structurally validated?"
+"Can this mutation occur unless ownership is structurally validated?"

 That is the mutation boundary.